Download Curriculum Vitae.

-Amy is Head of the Arts Management Program for the Sotheby’s Institute of Art – LA (SIA) at Claremont Graduate University (CGU).
-She has been recognized as an educator on the President of the United States’ Honor Roll for Service Learning (2007).
-Her writing has been published by UC Press, SUNY Press, Public!: A Journal of Imagining America, the Teaching Artist Journal, Tiferet Journal, Zocalo Public Square, Critical Planning Journal and Lady Liberty Lit.
-Her performance work has been presented at the Kennedy Center for the Arts and in numerous theaters throughout the United States, Canada, Latin America, Africa, and Asia.
+Amy has been nominated for a 2017 Pushcart Prize for her creative non-fiction, and 2018 Best of the Net for her poetry.
+Her writing has been published by UC Press, SUNY Press, Public!: A Journal of Imagining America, SAGE Publications,Teaching Artist Journal, Tiferet Journal, Zocalo Public Square, Critical Planning Journal and Lady Liberty Lit.
+Her performance work has been presented at the Kennedy Center for the Arts and in theaters throughout the United States, Canada, Latin America, Africa, and Asia.

 Prior to her work with SIA/CGU, she taught for seven years at UCLA’s School of the Arts and Architecture where she directed the ArtsBridge Program.
-Her efforts lay the groundwork for the first Visual and Performing Arts Education degree in the UC System.
+Her efforts lay the groundwork for the first Visual and Performing Arts Education minor in the UC System.
 She later served as a Visiting Scholar for the Center for Learning Through the Arts, Sciences, and Sustainability (CLASS) at UC Irvine.

 Amy was a founding member of CREATE CA, and co-chaired the policy work group on access and inclusion for the CA Department of Education and the CA Arts Council which generated the statewide Blueprint for Creative Schools.
 She represented the State of California on the envoy to the National Endowment for the Arts’ Education Leadership Institute.

-Amy has earned fellowships from the James P. Shannon Foundation, Leadership LA, CORO, the Dana Foundation, and the University of California, and has served on the Board of Directors of Women Transportation Seminar.
+Amy has earned fellowships from the James P. Shannon Foundation, Leadership LA, CORO, the Dana Foundation, and the University of California, and she has served on the Board of Directors of Women Transportation Seminar.
 She has galvanized public and private resources for arts and educational programs from state agencies, foundations and corporations, and served on grant review panels for the National Endowment for the Arts, the California Arts Council, the Los Angeles County Arts Commission, the City of Los Angeles’ Department of Cultural Affairs, the James Irvine Foundation, the Cal Trans’ Active Transportation Program.